-NIACC's office technology classrooms are equipped with the latest in computers, office machines, and equipment and are staffed by qualified instructors in the secretarial field.
+NIACC's office technology classrooms are equipped with the latest in computers, office machines, and equipment.
+They are also staffed by qualified instructors in the secretarial field.

 Upon satisfactory completion of the prescribed curriculum (at least 30 semester hours) with an average grade point of 2.00 (C), the student is awarded a diploma.